 Fracking coal seams and its potential to trigger seismic events

-The first paper in its series of Occasional Papers has now been published online in preprint form.
+The first paper in the Society’s series of Occasional Papers has now been published online.

 As explained on the landing page for Occasional Papers, establishment of this line of documents was approved by the Council of the Society to accommodate papers that are too long for its annual journal, or in some other way are not in a suitable format.
 At nearly 20,000 words, a review paper called Coal Seam Gas Mining: Potential to Induce Seismic and Aseismic Events and Aquifer Discontinuity is twice as long as the word limit indicated for articles for its annual Proceedings.